Stata 19 MP: Complete Installation and VS Code Integration

 Complete removal script when neededYes

-System Information (Tested Device and OS information)
+System Information (Tested Devices and OS Information)

 ComponentDetails